Snipcart vs. WooCommerce:

 The list ramps up to over 600 bucks in startup fee.
 Depending on your e-commerce needs, this amount could be far less, or far more.
 But maybe you won't need all these features.
 And if making your customers pay for these extensions on an annual basis fits within your business model, it's perfectly fine too.

 To be fair, in terms of core features, the opposite situation is also true.
-WooCommerce has some out-of-the-box features merchants will find useful, such as full inventory management and easy, point and click product creation.
-Snipcart does not offer these natively, but a few lines of code will do the trick.
+WooCommerce has some out-of-the-box features merchants will find useful, such as point and click product creation.
+Snipcart does not offer this natively, but a few lines of code will do the trick.

 How much autonomy does your merchant need?